This is what women over 40 look like

 We publish at least one article a day on our site.
 And as our articles are all about or aimed at women, we need to source a LOT of images.

 Thankfully today there are plenty of free stock image sources, like Unsplash and Pexels.
 They share high quality images contributed by photographers and creators for free use.
-However, as we gradually use up all the decent shots of older women, we’re finding it increasingly difficult to find images.
+However, as we gradually use up all the decent shots of older women on even the best photography sites, we’re finding it increasingly difficult to find images.

 And by ‘older’ we mean 21 and over.